aldonadi/cs340_projecttwo/README.md

 ## Functions

 * *create(data)*: Takes a dictionary object representation of the record to add.
 It returns True if the insertion succeeded and False if it did not.

-* *find(query)*: Takes a dictionary object of the to search for.
+* *find(query)*: Takes a dictionary object representing search criteria.
   Returns a list of all matching records.
 If no records are found, returns an empty list.

+* *update(query, newdata)*: Updated all documents that match the `query` dictionary with the fields and values in the `newdata` dict.
+Returns the number of documents that were updated.
+Raises an exception if either `query` or `newdata` are not dicts.

+* *delete(query)*: Deletes all documents that match the `query` dictionary.
+Returns the number of documents that were deleted.
+Raises an exception if `query` is not a dict.

 ### Screenshots